taurus-org/taurus/doc/source/users/introduction.rst

 systems (such as EPICS_) and data sources.

 .. note:: due to its Tango origin, this documentation will tend to use many
-          tango-related examples.
+          Tango-related examples.
 We intend to gradually introduce more non-Tango examples

 Taurus was developed within the Sardana_ project, but since it has being found